 Immigration law and procedures are complicated, and there can even be confusion about terminology such as visas vs. Green Cards.
 In some cases, these two things may be very different, but in others, they are virtually the same.

 If you are planning to immigrate or visit the United States, it is important to understand these differences.
-A dedicated immigration lawyer in Lombard can help you understand the differences and choose the path that is right for you.
+A dedicated green card attorney in Lombard can help you understand the differences and choose the path that is right for you.

 The United States Government Issues Two Main Types of Visas